 In accordance with the IT Modernization Report, the modernized TIC initiative eliminates the existing TIC-related FISMA metrics and manual TIC Compliance Validation (TCV) process with the intent to replace both with an automated metric collection as applicable.
 The primary focus of the validation is security and availability measures.
-The validation will leverage existing capabilities under the CDM and NCPS program.
+The validation will leverage existing capabilities under the CDM program and other CISA programs.
 The program's goal is to define scalable, comprehensive, and continuous validation processes for ensuring agency implementation of TIC capabilities in contrast to the point-in-time reviews.